NetherGamesMC/support/docs/this-username-is-already-registered.md

-# Troubleshooting - This username is already registered
+# This Username Is Already Registered

 Do you need help joining due to your username already being registered?